-Serial No. Description Yes/No 1 Drawee bank cheque / instrument participation under BCHND 2 Speed Clearing participation 3 Date of Instrument (If processing Post Dated Cheques-PDC should not payable later than 7 days) 4 Alteration on other than date of the cheque (Prohibited under CTS) 5 Amount in words-figures (CAR-LAR) is matching 6 Bank's Logo in Ultra Violet (UV) ink as a security feature 7 Checking of CTS INDIA watermark for CTS-2010 standards compliant cheque 8 Checking of CTS-2010 printed along with Printers Details (Printed vertically at extreme left side of cheque) 9 KYC checking for High Value Transactions, inactive account transactions and abnormal pattern of transactions.
+Serial No. Description Yes/No 1 Drawee bank cheque / instrument participation under BCHND 2 Speed Clearing participation 3 Date of presentment of Instrument (The date of presentment of instrument should be within 7 days from the date of capture) 4 Alteration on other than date of the cheque (Prohibited under CTS) 5 Amount in words-figures (CAR-LAR) is matching 6 Bank's Logo in Ultra Violet (UV) ink as a security feature 7 Checking of CTS INDIA watermark for CTS-2010 standards compliant cheque 8 Checking of CTS-2010 printed along with Printers Details (Printed vertically at extreme left side of cheque) 9 KYC checking for High Value Transactions, inactive account transactions and abnormal pattern of transactions.
 10 Any other material or chemical alteration on the cheque / instrument.
 11 Use of Micro lettering on the cheque